Cyrit93/ai-visual-generation-journey/workflows&assets.md

 https://github.com/1038lab/ComfyUI-JoyCaption/blob/main/example_workflows/Joycaption_node.png

 ## QWEN Image Edit 2511 Gaussian Splash
 An extension generating gaussian splash space.
 Camera can be adjusted within this space.
-Output can be used as reference for perspective changes in editing
+Output can be used as reference for perspective changes in editing.
+Output on valid for smaller perspective changes.

 ### Panel Controls